 Most people were able to heal themselves.
 Most of those who passed away had weak immune systems.

-Presently, cryptosporidiosis remains an ongoing issue.
+Cryptosporidiosis remains an ongoing issue.
 According to the CDC, infections rose 13% between 2009 and 2017.
-In every given year, the number of cases and outbreaks varies.
+The number of cases and outbreaks varies every year.

 Cryptosporidium can spread through contact with contaminated feces, food, water, or soil.
 It is one of the most frequent illnesses associated with summertime recreational water use, and it is easily contagious among farm animals or in childcare facilities.